Mbehbahani/tax-authority-enterprise-rag/README.md

 - `docker/IAM-POLICY.md`

 You will need valid AWS credentials and Bedrock access for the configured model IDs.
 ---

-## Security note

-This repository discusses sensitive access-control design patterns for regulated data.
-Even in prototype or evaluation mode:

-- do not commit real secrets
-- do not use root credentials in shared workflows
-- treat RBAC and redaction behavior as first-class test concerns

-See [`SECURITY.md`](SECURITY.md) for repository guidance.

----

-## Contributing

-Contributions are welcome, especially around:

-- architecture clarity
-- evaluation rigor
-- reproducibility
-- documentation quality

-Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) before opening a change.

----

 ## Citation / attribution